-Additional resources include the California Articulation Policies and Procedures Handbook (located in the Office of the Dean of Counseling and Enrollment, Building 8, Room 204) and the New CCC Articulation Officer Training Handbook.

-Cañada College makes every effort to facilitate the mobility of students by providing clear and accurate information about programs of study and transferability of courses.
+California Articulation Policies and Procedures Handbook (Located in the Office of the Dean of Counseling and Enrollment; Bldg 8, room 204).
+New CCC Articulation Officer Training Handbook (Located in the Office of the Dean of Counseling and Enrollment; Bldg 8, room 204).
+SELF-EVALUATION Cañada College makes every effort to facilitate the mobility of students by providing clear and accurate information about programs of study and transferability of courses.
 Under certain circumstances, entering high school students are able to apply courses taken in high school to a College degree.
 Transcripts for students who transfer to Cañada from other colleges and universities are evaluated and comparable courses are applied toward a degree.

-The College complies with policies and procedures set forth by the state of California regarding articulation agreements and constantly monitors changes to assure up-to-date information for students.
+The College complies with policies and procedures, set forth by the state of California regarding articulation agreements, and constantly monitors changes to assure up-to-date information to students.
 The transfer services office provides information about specific transfer agreements to a variety of four-year colleges and universities.
+PLANNING AGENDA None at this time.